Dionaea muscipula

 Water

-Use only distilled, rain, or reverse osmosis water.
+Use only purfied, distilled, rain, or reverse osmosis water.
 No tap water.
 Place the pot in a tray with 0.5 to 1 inch of water.
 In winter, keep the soil slightly damp.

 Soil